-- Identify the options/alternatives to be evaluated and the evaluation criteria to help you make the decision (e.g. the most important, the most interesting, etc.).
+- Identify the evaluation criterion to help you make the decision (e.g. the most important, the most interesting, or the easiest to implement).

-- List all alternatives on the left hand column and on the top row of the Paired Comparison Matrix.
+- List all the options on the left hand column and on the top row of the matrix.

 - Repeat the process until all possible pairs are evaluated.

 - Count the number of times each option has been chosen.

 - Rank the options based on their count.

 - Consider the options with the highest ranking.

 Note: Further solutions can be developed by mixing the positive aspects of a number of solutions.

 For instance, let us consider the scenario where you need to decide how to spend your upcoming summer holidays, and you have four ideas under consideration.
 In such a situation, using the paired comparison analysis can provide valuable insights to aid you in making a well-informed decision.